berthubert/galmon/contrib/galmon_and_statum1_ntp.md

 - Raspberry PI page to enable the UART (and disable bluetooth) : https://www.raspberrypi.org/documentation/configuration/uart.md
 - SatSignal quick start page on a Raspberry PI as Stratum 1 server: https://www.satsignal.eu/ntp/Raspberry-Pi-quickstart.html
 - SatSignal describing in more detail using the Raspberry PI as Stratum 1 server: http://www.satsignal.eu/ntp/Raspberry-Pi-NTP.html
+- [akhepcat](https://github.com/akhepcat) remark to set the UART buadrate to 115200